llvm/circt/docs/Motivation.md

 Orders (ECOs), to be encapsulated, avoiding unnecessary redundant verification.
-IP composition also enables portable operating system software and runtimes based on declarative descriptions of device architectures, for instance using Device Trees[@deviceTrees].
+IP composition also enables portable operating system software and runtimes based on declarative descriptions of device architectures, for instance using Device Trees.

-IPXact[@IPXact] is an industry standard file format, although a lack of industry-standard IP definitions and heavy reliance in practice on vendor extensions has meant that tools using IPXact are largely not inter-operable.
+IPXact is an industry standard file format, although a lack of industry-standard IP definitions and heavy reliance in practice on vendor extensions has meant that tools using IPXact are largely not inter-operable.
 In addition, being based on XML, IPXact is somewhat verbose and difficult for humans to interact with.
-DUH[@DUH] is a recent open-source effort based on JSON formats also focusing on IP composition.
+DUH is a recent open-source effort based on JSON formats also focusing on IP composition.